GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

     - Generate Java classes intended for database manipulation

-    - Adding elements to Gluu's LDAP schema
+    - Adding elements to Gluu's LDAP schema (applicable only if LDAP is your backend database)

     - Add more code to your ViewModel classes (e.g. to handle interactions such as pressing a button or to bind data from UI components)